-This crane requires a High Risk Work (CV) license to operate it.
+This particular crane necessitates a High Risk Work (CV) license for operation.

-A slewing mobile crane means a mobile crane incorporating a boom jib that is capable of being slewed.
-This excludes front end loader, backhoe, excavator and other earthmoving equipment when configured for crane operation.
+A slewing mobile crane is a mobile crane equipped with a boom jib that can be slewed.
+This classification excludes front end loaders, backhoes, excavators, and other earthmoving equipment when configured for crane operations.

-There are four classes of slewing mobile cranes each with a different capacity:
+There are four categories of slewing mobile cranes, each with its own capacity:

-If a slewing telehandler is fitted with a boom and/or jib with a hoist rope and/or hook block, a C2, C6, C1 or C0 high risk work licence is required, dependent on the telehandler’s rated capacity.
+If a slewing telehandler is equipped with a boom and/or jib with a hoist rope and/or hook block, a high-risk work licence of C2, C6, C1, or C0 is required, depending on the telehandler’s rated capacity.

 SafeWork/WorkSafe conditions of assessment:

-- Applicants to be at least 18 years of age.
+- Applicants must be at least 18 years old.

-- Able to produce 100 points or more of identification as per the SafeWork/WorkSafe identification checklist.
+- Able to provide 100 points or more of identification as per the SafeWork/WorkSafe identification checklist.

-- Speak and understand English at a level to be able to participate in the training and assessment
+- Proficient in spoken and written English to actively participate in the training and assessment.